-With the final decision of the Supreme Administrative Court of 25 May 2018 the Company was imposed a penalty of BGN 1,920 thousand under the above proceedings.
-In that reference an analysis was made by the Management and provisions were accrued for interests paid by customers of the Company for delay of estimated debts in prior periods.
+With the final decision of the Supreme Administrative Court of 25 May 2018 the Group was imposed a penalty of BGN 1,920 thousand under the above proceedings.
+In that reference an analysis was made by the Management and provisions were accrued for interests paid by customers of the Group for delay of estimated debts in prior periods.
 As of the date of this report no claims have been initiated by customers.

-Based on the professional advice of the legal advisers of the Company the management considers that the Company is not exposed to risk for additional penalties for the period 2013 -2018, since after the final decision of the court the in May 2018 all the prescribed changes were introduced by the management.
+Based on the professional advice of the legal advisers of the Group the management considers that there is no risk for additional penalties for the period 2013 -2018, since after the final decision of the court the in May 2018 all the prescribed changes were introduced by the management.